rudderlabs/rudderstack-docs/destinations/linkedin_insight_tag.md

 * You will need LinkedIn account.
 Then you have to [sign in to Campaign Manager](https://www.linkedin.com/campaignmanager/login).
 * You will need to create an ad account.
-Account name ,an optional Linkedin Page and currency information is asked , but no payment is needed.
+Account name ,an optional Linkedin Page and currency information is asked , as of now no payment is required.

 ![Campaign Manager ad Account](../.gitbook/assets/Campaign_mg.png)